Pacing & schedule

 Schedule and dayparting

 The Schedule field is where you can set the period over which you want to run a campaign.
 Clicking Enable schedule will show two dropdown menus where you can set the start and end dates.
 A digital calendar will appear when setting the dates for your convenience.
+You can also copy the schedule of an existing campaign or channel using the Schedule dropdown box.

 The Dayparting option lets you set days and hours within which you want to try and serve a campaign.
 Clicking Serve during specific days and hours will show a chart with the days of the week and hours in the day.
 To specify a day and time, simply click or click and drag over the cells of your desired hours.
 The dayparting option also has a dropdown menu where you can choose to base the day and time from the visitor's timezone, or from the timezone set in your AdButler account.